tinoryj/ELECT/README.md

 ant -Duse.jdk11=true
 ```

-### ColdTier (1 human-minutes + ~ 1 compute-minutes)
+### Step 2: The object storage backend (1 human-minutes + ~ 1 compute-minutes)

 To avoid unstable access to Alibaba OSS (if cross-country), we use a server node within the same cluster as the cold tier to store the cold data.
-We use the `FileServer` tool to provide the file-based storage service.
-The `FileServer` tool is a simple file server that supports the following operations: `read`, and `write`.
-We provide the source code of the `FileServer` tool in `./ColdTier`.
-To build the `FileServer` tool, please run the following command:
+We use the `OSSServer` tool to provide the file-based storage service.
+The `OSSServer` tool is a simple object storage server that supports the following operations: `read` and `write`.
+We provide the source code of the `OSSServer` tool in `src/coldTier/`.
+To build the `OSSServer` tool, please run the following command:

 ```shell
 cd src/coldTier